tomalbrc/filament/docs/src/content/block-behaviours.md

 - `damagePerDistance`: Accumulated damage per block fallen
 - `maxDamage`: Maximum damage a falling block can deal
 - `disableDrops`: Prevent the block from being placed when it falls.
 This behaves like the `CancelDrop` NBT data for falling block entities.
 Defaults to `false`
-- `dropItems`: Flag whether the block should drop as item when it breaks.
+- `dropItem`: Flag whether the block should drop as item when it breaks.
 This behaves like the `DropItems` NBT data for falling block entities.
 Defaults to `true`
 - `silent`: Flag whether sounds are played when the block falls or breaks
 - `landSound`: Sound played when the block lands
 - `breakSound`: Sound played when the block breaks